 , and should you stack your most pressing projects in the a.m. hours?

 Employers will need to learn the true meaning of flexibility.
 This might look like keeping meetings between 11 and 3, so neither west coast nor east coast employees get the raw end of the deal.
 Or it could mean limiting meetings altogether; Sentral encourages “meeting-free Fridays” so work-from-home residents can focus on completing tasks and avoid Zoom fatigue.
 This move also enables folks to work with less surveillance, meaning they can tap out a spreadsheet with a child on their lap, sans judgement.
 Or better yet, do it under the shade of a palm tree.

 SENTRAL IS DESIGNED TO FIT AROUND YOUR LIFE, NO MATTER HOW AND WHEN YOUR WORK HAPPENS.
-WE DO THAT THROUGH INTENTIONAL DESIGN, PREMIUM AMENITIES, AND A MANAGED HOMESHARING PROGRAM BUILT FOR FLEXIBILITY.
+WE DO THAT THROUGH INTENTIONAL DESIGN, PREMIUM AMENITIES, AND CONVENIENT LEASE FLEXIBILITY.

 EXPERIENCE LIFE AT SENTRAL